growilabs/growi-docs/docs/en/admin-guide/management-cookbook/import.md

 - Flash and Insert
   - If there is data with the same name, the existing data will be completely deleted before importing.
   - This mode is not selectable in the User collection.
-  - The Config collection can only be imported in this mode.
+  - The Config collection can only be selected in this mode.
     - If you import the Config collection, you will need to restart the server.

 ### How to import